How Much Does Custom Software Cost in the UK?

 Fixed price works when the scope is well-defined and unlikely to change.
 You know exactly what you'll pay.
 The trade-off is that changes to the specification usually require a formal change request process, which adds overhead.
 Best suited to projects where you've done thorough discovery first and the requirements are clear.

 Time and materials (T&M) works when requirements are likely to evolve.
 You pay for time spent, and the scope can shift as you learn.
 The trade-off is that you carry the budget risk: if the project takes longer, you pay more.
-Best suited to iterative projects where flexibility matters more than a fixed price.
+Best suited to iterative projects (such as building complex workflow engines where the rules emerge through use) where flexibility matters more than a fixed price.
 A 15 to 20% contingency buffer in your budget protects against scope creep.

 Retainer works for ongoing development after launch.
 A fixed monthly budget for continuous improvements, support, and feature additions.
 Predictable, flexible, and well-suited to the post-launch phase when the system is live and evolving based on real usage.